-Have you ever wanted to work all by yourself without the supervision of any boss or being free from the restriction of a workplace, then Freelancing is one amazing opportunity to tap into.
+Have you ever wanted to work all by yourself without the supervision of any boss or be free from the restriction of a workplace, then Freelancing is one fantastic opportunity to tap into.

-Not so many people like the idea of working 9-5, the saddest thing about this experience is that we feel bound by survival, in this article I am going to exposing an online side-hustle that can get you the financial freedom that you ever desire.
+Not so many people like working 9-5; the saddest thing about this experience is that we feel bound by survival; in this article, I will expose an online side-hustle that can get you the financial freedom you ever desire.

-A Freelancer is someone who is self-employed and is not necessarily committed to any employer on a long-term contract, which makes them available to every other worker.
+A freelancer is self-employed and is not necessarily committed to any employer on a long-term contract, making them available to every other worker.

 Freelance workers are sometimes represented by a company or a temporary agency that resells freelance labour to clients; others work alone or use trained organisations or websites to get work.

-I can decide to be committed to more than one employer at the same time, it also allows me to leverage more on my time, and be far more productive.
+I can decide to be committed to more than one employer simultaneously; it also allows me to leverage my time and be far more productive.

 1. To Make Money.

-There is no limit to how much you can make as a freelance, with a platform like Fiverr, Upwork and even referrals from your family and friends, earnings are unlimited.
-The rate at which you earn as a freelancer is determined by good you are with handling your job.
+There is no limit to how much you can make as a freelance; with a platform like Fiverr, Upwork and even referrals from your family and friends, earnings are unlimited.
+The rate at which you earn as a freelancer is determined by good you are at handling your job.

 2. Experience Freedom.

-Freedom is the dream of everyone who roams the surface of the earth, even animals that are kept in the Zoo as a circus deeply craves for freedom.
-Freedom is one of the very exciting things that you get to experience as a freelance.
+Freedom is the dream of everyone who roams the earth’s surface; even animals kept in the Zoo as a circus deeply crave freedom.
+Freedom is one of the fascinating things that you get to experience as a freelance.

 3. Enjoy Flexibility.